-TB2 - Channel Inputs

-This 18-way terminal block connector provides connections for the 8 logger inputs.
+TB2 - Univ Channel Inputs This 18-way terminal block connector provides connections for the first bank of 8 (Universal) logger inputs.

 Each logger input consists of two terminals, the Input itself and the Common (ground).
 The numbered terminals refer to the Input Number.
 Terminals marked with a dash are commoned together to the ground of the logger circuitry.